npgsql/npgsql/doc/copy.md

 ## Cancel

-Import operations can be cancelled at any time by calling the `Cancel()` method on the importer object.
-No data is committed to the database before the importer is closed or disposed.

-Export operations can be cancelled as well, also by calling `Cancel()`.
+Import operations can be cancelled at any time by disposing `NpgsqlBinaryImporter` without calling `Complete()` on it.
+Export operations can be cancelled as well, by calling `Cancel()`.

 ## Other